Behavioral Finance in the Age of Digital Distractions: Understanding How Cognitive Biases and Technology Influence Personal Financial Decisions

 Practical Tools to Overcome Cognitive Biases

-Budgeting Apps That Alert, Not Addict
+Budgeting Apps That Alert, Not person with substance abuse disorder

 Try apps like YNAB or PocketGuard that focus on awareness, not dopamine hits.